adobe/styleguide/opensource/doc-style.md

 ### Numbers

-Write out numbers in body text and titles from one to ten.
-From 11 on, use numerals.
+Write out numbers in body text and titles from one to twelve.
+From 13 on, use numerals.

 ### Notes